-- (a) the boiler attendant or fireperson employed at a plant where 2 boiler attendants or firepersons are employed at the same time who is invested with the superintendence or has to accept the superintendence or responsibility, but does not include any boiler attendant or fireperson where an engine driver is charged with being in charge of the plant; or - (b) the boiler attendant or fireperson employed at a plant where 2 boiler attendants or firepersons are employed at the same time and whose duty it is to attend to the water of the boilers that are fired by the other fireperson manufacturing and associated industries and occupations has the meaning given in clause 4.8 metal and engineering competency standards means the standards referred to in the National Metal and Engineering Competency Standards Implementation Guide distributed by the relevant industry committee, which is currently the Manufacturing and Engineering Industry Reference Committee night shift means any shift finishing after midnight and at or before 8.00 am on-hire means the on-hire of an employee by their employer to a client, where such employee works under the general guidance and instruction of the client or a representative of the client ordinary hourly rate means the hourly rate for the employee's classification specified in clause 20-Minimum rates, plus any allowances specified as being included in the employee's ordinary hourly rate or payable for all purposes production planners are employees who are or who are mainly engaged in either parts of, or a combination of, or all of:
+- (a) the boiler attendant or fireperson employed at a plant where 2 boiler attendants or firepersons are employed at the same time who is invested with the superintendence or has to accept the superintendence or responsibility, but does not include any boiler attendant or fireperson where an engine driver is charged with being in charge of the plant; or - (b) the boiler attendant or fireperson employed at a plant where 2 boiler attendants or firepersons are employed at the same time and whose duty it is to attend to the water of the boilers that are fired by the other fireperson.

+manufacturing and associated industries and occupations has the meaning given in clause 4.8.

+metal and engineering competency standards means the standards referred to in the National Metal and Engineering Competency Standards Implementation Guide distributed by the relevant industry committee, which is currently the Manufacturing and Engineering Industry Reference Committee.

-MySuper product has the meaning given by the Superannuation Industry (Supervision) Act 1993 (Cth)
+MySuper product has the meaning given by the Superannuation Industry (Supervision) Act 1993 (Cth).

-NES means the National Employment Standards as contained in sections 59 to 131 of the Act
+NES means the National Employment Standards as contained in sections 59 to 131 of the Act.